A Universal Dynamic Program and Refined Existence Results for Decentralized Stochastic Control: Supporting Results

 \subsubsection{Measurability properties of sets of strategic measures}

-We have the following result, which will be crucial in the analysis to follow. \begin{theorem} \cite[Theorem 2.10]{YukselSaldiSICON17} Consider a sequential (static or dynamic) team. \begin{itemize} \item (i) The set of strategic measures $L_R(\mu)$ is Borel when viewed as a subset of the space of probability measures on $\Omega_0 \times \prod_k (\mathbb{Y}^k \times \mathbb{U}^k)$ under weak convergence. \item (ii) The set of strategic measures $L_A(\mu)$ is Borel when viewed as a subset of the space of probability measures on $\Omega_0 \times \prod_k (\mathbb{Y}^k \times \mathbb{U}^k)$ under weak convergence. \end{itemize} \end{theorem}
+We have the following result, which will be crucial in the analysis to follow. \begin{theorem} \cite[Theorem 2.10]{YukselSaldiSICON17} Consider a sequential (static or dynamic) team. \begin{itemize} \item[(i)] The set of strategic measures $L_R(\mu)$ is Borel when viewed as a subset of the space of probability measures on $\Omega_0 \times \prod_k (\mathbb{Y}^k \times \mathbb{U}^k)$ under the topology of weak convergence. \item[(ii)] The set of strategic measures $L_A(\mu)$ is Borel when viewed as a subset of the space of probability measures on $\Omega_0 \times \prod_k (\mathbb{Y}^k \times \mathbb{U}^k)$ under the topology of weak convergence. \end{itemize} \end{theorem}

 For further properties of the sets of strategic measures, see \cite{YukselSaldiSICON17}.